Alonecoder2011/OpenBoot/README.md

 # OpenBoot
-A open bootloader and kernel for make OS`s even running custom kernels on ios (if we get to that) and android (Even eazzier)
+A open bootloader and kernel for make OS`s even running custom kernels on ios (if we get to that) and android (Even eazier)

 # Building
 `